Oscie/NTDB-TBI-whole-blood/README.md

 # NTDB-TBI-whole-blood
 Analysis code for NTDB TBI whole blood transfusion project

 This is a project from ChristianaCare Health System evaluating the effect of whole blood + component blood transfusion versus only component blood transfusion in the first 4 hours of arrival among patients with traumatic brain injury.
 The outcome is mortality which includes withdrawal of life-supporting treatment.
 National Trauma Data Base data from years 2020 and 2021 were the source data.

+The SAS programs extract NTDB data and create datasets.
+The R "create" programs do the data wrangling and create the analysis dataset.
+The R "analysis" program analyzes the data.

 | program                           | input                              | output                            |